justinalm/justinalm.github.io/_work/the-jostle-blog.md

 <figure>
     <img src="/uploads/the-jostle-blog/the-jostle-blog-overview.jpg"/>
-    <figcaption>Visit <a href="https://blog.jostle.me/blog" title="The Jostle Blog">The Jostle Blog</a> to see how all this pulls together or read-on for the detailed teardown.</figcaption>
+    <figcaption>Visit <a href="https://blog.jostle.me/blog" title="The Jostle Blog">The Jostle Blog</a> to see how all this pulls together or read-on for the detailed case study.</figcaption>
 </figure>

 <div class="mw-700  u-mar-auto  u-mar-b05">